- Do I need a power meter to begin coaching?

 Do you offer discounts?

 We offer a 15% discount for prepayment of 12 months, and a 5% discount for 6 months.
-If you choose to prepay (for 6 or 12 months) at any time in the first two months of coaching we will retroactively apply your discount to your first months of coaching.
+If you choose to prepay (for 6 or 12 months) at any time in the first two months of month to month coaching, we will retroactively apply your prepay discount to your first months of coaching.

 Do you require a setup fee?